xxcordeau/TIL/README.md

- (horizontal navigation above your project’s view).
+ (hornavigation above your project’s view).

 Select Issue types from the sidebar navigation on the left.